Victims of Communism Memorial Foundation: Personnel

-VOC's chairman is Edwin Feulner, founder and former president of the American conservative think tank The Heritage Foundation.
-Its chairman emeritus and co-founder is scholar Lee Edwards, a founding member of the conservative youth activism organization Young Americans for Freedom and distinguished fellow at The Heritage Foundation.
+VOC's chairman is Elizabeth Edwards Spalding.
+Its chairman emeritus and co-founder is scholar Edwin Feulner.
+Its previous chairman emeritus is Lee Edwards, a founding member of the conservative youth activism organization Young Americans for Freedom and distinguished fellow at The Heritage Foundation.
 Lev Dobriansky, economics professor and chairman of the anti-communist National Captive Nations Committee, previously served as chairman emeritus.
+Its vice chairman is Randal Teague.

-Jay K. Katzen, former Republican member of the Virginia House of Delegates, was the foundation's president from June 2003 until his death in April 2020.
-Andrew Bremberg, former department manager for federally funded not-for-profit defence research contractor MITRE and former director of the Domestic Policy Council for U.S. President Donald Trump, was appointed as president and CEO on 30 Mar 2021.
+Andrew Bremberg, former department manager for federally funded not-for-profit defence research contractor MITRE and former director of the Domestic Policy Council for U.S. President Donald Trump, serves as president of VOC.
+Ken Pope is the current CEO.